Yes, all of our services are free of charge.

 You will not be told off for not using condoms, we know mistakes happen and people don’t always use condoms or forget their pill.
 We are not here to tell you off, only find ways in which you can protect yourself and your partner and stay safe.

 YES!
 At Cornerhouse we think it is very important that you have a full range of condoms to choose from.
-However we don’t have every different brands.
-We use LTC Healthcare (EXS) and Pasante to cover our client’s needs.
+We use LTC Healthcare (EXS) and Pasante condoms to cover our client’s needs.
+No we do not stock durex at the moment.

-We offer: (pictures) ‘regular’, ‘ribs and dots’, ‘air thin’, ‘favours’ ‘trim’, ‘king size’ and ‘super king’, as well as a range of ‘fun’ condoms which will usually be regular size such as ‘glow in the dark’.
+We offer: ‘regular’, ‘ribs and dots’, ‘air thin’, ‘flavours’ ‘trim’, ‘king size’ and ‘super king’, as well as a range of ‘fun’ condoms which will usually be regular size such as ‘glow in the dark’.

 Yes, you can choose to talk to any worker you like, where we have a male and female worker you will of course have the choice, however we can’t guarantee that there will always be both in our young people’s drop in or other services.